 Tropical Ecology and Conservation field course in Lopé National Park, Gabon as part of the MSc Environmental Management (Conservation) and undergraduate degrees in Biological and Environmental Sciences at the University of Stirling

-Get in touch with the course coordinator Dr Nils Bunnefeld or contributor Dr Kate Abernethy for further information.
-Download the MSc Gabon field course poster.
+Get in touch with the module coordinator Prof Nils Bunnefeld or contributor Prof Kate Abernethy for further information.
 Read our blog about field work in Gabon here or check us out on twitter under the hashtag #GabonStirField.